pawankorotane/react-resub-grommet-typescript/README.md

 ## Microsoft ReSub Todo Application

 Redux and Mobx are two major state management library for React and I am sure most of you have used in different projects.
 I developed this POC to showcase another state management library particularly developed for **React Typescript** projects called Resub developed by **Microsoft Skype Team** and used in Skype Application.
-Resub is very easy to integrate, learn, less boilerplate code (70% less) as compared to Redux (Actions, Reducer, Saga and Select) and scalable as well for small and big projects.
+Resub is very easy to integrate, learn, less boilerplate code as compared to Redux (Actions, Reducer, Saga and Select) and scalable as well for small and big projects.

 Resub docs: https://github.com/Microsoft/ReSub